-(9) The property is currently being assessed using the income approach.
+- (9) The property is currently being assessed using the income approach.
 The Complainant does not dispute the valuation method.
-The primary issues in this matter are the capitalization rate used by the City, and the rental rate applied to the office space.
+The primary issues in this matter are the capitalization rate used by the City, and the rental rate applied to the three commercial retail units (CRU) space categories.
 In the capitalization calculations, the Respondent applies a capitalization rate of 7.25 per cent.
-It is the Complainant's position that the capitalization rate applied should be 7.75 per cent.
+It is the Complainant's position that the capitalization rate applied should be 7.75 per cent. - (10) The Complainant objects to the rents being applied to the various CRU spaces in the shopping centre.
+Following are the assessed and requested rent levels